8 things to consider before launching an international SEO campaign

 Expanding your SEO campaign overseas isn’t as simple as translating your content into another language and going live.
 There are heaps of other factors to consider.

-For example, if you’re expanding your campaign to Canada, you not only have to think about the localised variations from British to American English, but also about making these pages available for those who are French speakers too, as it’s thought that almost 23% of all Canadians speak French as their first language.
+• For example, if you’re expanding your campaign to Canada, you not only have to think about the localised variations from British to American English, but also about making these pages available for those who are French speakers too, as it’s thought that almost 23% of all Canadians speak French as their first language.
+Search term variations and semantics can be hard enough in just one language, never mind multiple.

-In the UK we may be searching online for local ‘shops’ ; they may be looking for ‘stores’, similarly to how we have different naming conventions for a range of products and services, than they do in the US.
+Localisation also plays a huge part here too; as keywords and phrases aren’t necessarily translated as simply as we may think.
+A great example of this is when comparing phrases used in the UK and USA.
+In the UK we may be searching online for local ‘shops’ ; they may be looking for ‘stores’, similar to how we have different naming conventions for a range of products and services, than they do in the US.
+All of these small differences can impact search volume on a large scale, and that’s before we’ve explored variations of spelling between countries too.

-Prepare for multi-national enquiries
+5. Prepare for multi-national enquiries

-But if demand starts to pick up and business is booming – you need to consider how you’ll handle those leads and conversions.
+Localised content creation is key.
+Working alongside native speakers is highly recommended.
+If demand starts to pick up and business is booming – you need to consider how you’ll handle those leads and conversions.
+It’s crucial to think from a business perspective, about how your user journey may need to adapt.

-For example, if you currently take enquiries via the phone or online enquiry forms, will you be equipped to continue this, with enquiries in different languages and across different time zones?
+• For example, if you currently take enquiries via the phone or online enquiry forms, will you be equipped to continue this, with enquiries in different languages and across different time zones?

-Weigh up the competition
+6. Weigh up the competition

 It goes without saying, but although some of your competitors may have already ventured internationally with their marketing campaigns, this doesn’t necessarily mean they will be your organic competitors in that space too.
+As we know, your competition can depend on various factors; both from a business perspective and an organic performance perspective.

+We’d always highly recommend analysing your competitor within each country you venture, and in some cases, even by topic cluster.
 It’s important to really understand your sector at great depth, both from a business point of view, as well as within each digital channel too.

-How will it work, Technically?
+7. How will it work, technically?

-One of the most important factors to consider is how will this technically work?
+One of the most important factors to consider is how will this technically work.

 If you’re on a .co.uk domain, you will probably need to consider a website migration.
 You need to understand the full migration process and how best to proceed.